Distinguishing between hepatocellular carcinoma and chronic liver

 Alpha-fetoprotein (AFP)-L3 results of 10% or above are associated with a 7-fold increased risk of developing hepatocellular carcinoma.
 Patients with AFP-L3 at this level should be monitored more intensely for evidence of hepatocellular carcinoma according to current practice guidelines.

 A total serum AFP above 200 ng/mL is highly suggestive of a diagnosis of hepatocellular carcinoma.
 In patients with liver disease, a total serum AFP at this level is near 100% predictive of hepatocellular carcinoma.
-With decreasing total AFP levels, there is an increased likelihood that chronic liver disease, rather than hepatocellular carcinoma, is responsible for the AFP elevation.
+With lower total AFP levels, there is an increased likelihood that chronic liver disease, rather than hepatocellular carcinoma, is responsible for the AFP elevation.

 AFP concentrations over 100,000 ng/mL have been reported in normal newborns, and the values rapidly decline in the first 6 years of life.